UAS Activities at NC State

 The Vice Chancellor for Research and Innovation and the Vice Chancellor for Information Technology have joint oversight of all operations of UAS for university activities.

 The Advisory Group is responsible for reviewing and recommending rules, procedures and standards for UAS operations.
 The group will advise the Vice Chancellor Information Technology and the Vice Chancellor for Research and Innovation on university UAS activities.
-The UAS Advisory Group consists of representatives from the College of Engineering, College of Agriculture and Life Sciences, University Police, Institute for Transportation Research and Education, University Communications, Division of Academic & Student Affairs and the Director of Insurance and Risk Management.
+The UAS Advisory Group consists of representatives from at least the College of Engineering, College of Agriculture and Life Sciences, University Police, Institute for Transportation Research and Education, University Communications, Division of Academic and Student Affairs and the Director of Insurance and Risk Management.